uuazed/numerapi/README.md

       stake                   Participate in the staking competition.
       stakes                  List all your stakes.
       staking_leaderboard     Retrieves the staking competition leaderboard...
-      submission_ids          Get dict with username->submission_id...
+      submission_filename     Get filename of the submission of the given... submission_ids          Get dict with username->submission_id...
       submission_status       checks the submission status
       submission_successful   Check if the last submission passes...